PlastiComp Logo

 Functional Performance

-Thepellet photo inclusion of additives in addition to fiber reinforcement can provide thermoplastic composites with valuable performance enhancements that can expand their functionality and allow the creation of more effective products.
+The inclusion of additives in addition to fiber reinforcement can provide thermoplastic composites with valuable performance enhancements that can expand their functionality and allow the creation of more effective products.
+This can include technologies such as enhanced UV performance and heat stabilization.

 • Wear Resistant – Add wear (surface abrasion and friction) resistance by incorporating internal lubricants that migrate to the surface to reduce maintenance and increase reliability or minimize noise between connected moving parts.